MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 ### Known Limitations and Known Issues

-- CPU: Currently, running VI on AMD CPUs may lead to significantly longer runtimes and is not supported at this time.
+- CPU: Currently, running VI on AMD CPUs may lead to significantly longer runtimes and isn't supported at this time.
 - The summarization feature is created by an AI language model and serves to provide a general overview.
 Although we aim for accuracy and reliability, the content may not fully encapsulate the essence of the original material.
 We recommend that a human reviews and edits the summary before use.
 It should **not** be viewed as professional or personalized advice.
 - The summary results are generally consistent within each summarization setting.
 However, editing the transcript or reindexing the video may lead to different output results.
 - Disclaimer for product documentation: When utilizing summarization settings, the Neutral style might occasionally resemble the Formal style.
 The Casual style might include content-related hashtags.
 Additionally, in some instances, a “Medium” length summary might be shorter than a “Short” summary.
 - Videos that have little content (such as very short videos) are typically not summarized to mitigate the potential model inaccuracies that can happen when dealing with short input.
 - The summary might occasionally include or reference internal instructions provided to it (referred to as “meta-prompt”).
 This could encompass directives to exclude harmful content.
 - The length of the summary might influence the level of detail extracted from the video summary.
-Longer summaries migh result in less specific details being included.
+Longer summaries might result in less specific details being included.
 - The generated summary might contain inaccuracies, such as incorrect identification of gender, age, and other personal characteristics.
-- If the original video contains inappropriate content, the video summarization output extract may be affected in the following ways: it might be incomplete, contain disclaimers regarding the inappropriate content, and in certain instances, it may include the actual inappropriate quotes, which may be presented with or without a disclaimer.
+- If the original video contains inappropriate content, the video summarization output extract might be affected in the following ways: it might be incomplete, contain disclaimers regarding the inappropriate content, and in certain instances, it may include the actual inappropriate quotes, which may be presented with or without a disclaimer.

 ## Additional information